 First, a note about teens: this is a special category, since the body’s circadian rhythms actually shift during teenage years, putting their natural needs in direct opposition to the demands of school schedules.
 Their bodies want to go to bed later and sleep in the next day, yet school starting times continue to creep earlier.
 It’s an unfortunate situation, but there are ways to make it more pleasant for all parties involved:

 Establish a cut-off time before which your teen must have completed all of his or her schoolwork.
 The mind needs time to calm down after doing anything stressful or mentally demanding, so cramming for an exam or cranking out a report right until it’s lights-out is a recipe for staying up all night.
 If your teen consistently can’t get work done before this set time, and talk with them about ways you can help them manage their work.

 It’s become par for the course for college-minded teens to be in every club, sport, and volunteer activity offered in their town.
 While engaging in after-school activities is wonderful, be careful that your teen doesn’t get worn thin by all they have to do.
 Especially since all that stress can prevent them from falling asleep when they finally do get to bed.
 One activity they care passionately about is just as good as three they can barely stay awake through.

 - Be firm about the phone.

 Set a no-phones-in-bed rule.
 Not only will this prevent the phone screen (and stimulus on the phone) from disrupting their sleep, it will also help preserve the bed as a sleep-only zone.
-Your teen’s body will come to understand this unique purpose of the bed and react accordingly when she crawls inside.
+Your teen’s body will come to understand this unique purpose of the bed and react accordingly when she lays down for the night.

 Back to School Tips for All Ages